YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZIO contains the translated name of the current device, in contrast to $IO, which contains the name as specified by the USE command.

-YottaDB/GT.M does not permit the SET or NEW command to modify $ZIO.
+YottaDB does not permit the SET or NEW command to modify $ZIO.

 An example where $ZIO contains a value different from $IO is if the environment variable gtm_principal is defined.